robcarver17/pysystemtrade/docs/userguide.md

 Currently system only has two methods of it's own (apart from those used for caching, described below):

-`system.get_instrument_list()` This will get the list of instruments in the system, eithier from the config object if it contains instrument weights, or from the data object.
+`system.get_instrument_list()` This will get the list of instruments in the system, either from the config object if it contains instrument weights, or from the data object.

 `system.log` and `system.set_logging_level()` provides access to the system's log.
 See [logging](#logging) for more details.